Saturday, 31 October 2020

 Behind Closed Ghosts.
 Last Ghosts Post.
 Ghost Promise.

-The opening credits of Ghosts provide a pretty good approximation of the interior of West Horsley Place where the show's filmed.
-The real thing's deeper of course, and wider (and I never got to see the basement), but at the bottom left, there, you can see the pillars where we had the ghost fight, and the stairs at the back do indeed take you to ballroom where the wedding was held.
+The opening credits of Ghosts provide a pretty good approximation of the interior of West Horsley Place, where the show's filmed.
+The real thing's deeper of course, and wider (and I never got to see the basement), but at the bottom left – there – you can see the pillars where we had the ghost fight, and the stairs at the back do indeed take you to ballroom where the wedding ceremony was held.
 Did I take photos of the actual interior?
 Absolutely.
 Was I even allowed to?
-I've no idea but to hell with the rules, I'm going to let you in anyway, yeah!
-Welcome, once again, to Behind The Scene with Kieth Darren Dean!
+I've no idea, but to hell with the rules, I'm going to let you in anyway, yeah!
+Welcome, once again, to Behind The Scene, with Kieth Darren Dean!

-Okay, it seems that is all I took.
-I have no idea what is wrong with me seriously.
+Okay, it seems that's all I took.
+I have no idea what is wrong with me, seriously.
 Sorry.
-Back to the doll's house: To the far right of the ballroom is the green room, which I was lucky enough to share with not only with the stars of the show but, as I intimated here, a star of my life:
+Back to the doll's house: To the far right of the ballroom is the green room, which I was lucky enough to share with not only the stars of the show but, as I intimated here, a star of my life:

-Ned Mond, to give Neil Edmond his myspace name - which I would scrupulously do back in the early days of this blog, to preserve people's anonymity from my millions of followers - appears in the very first post I wrote on here, and our friendship goes back even further.
-This is a picture from 2002 of him as Hamlet, me as Polonius and Nigel Barrett as Claudius in Sulayman Al-Bassam's Al-Hamlet Summit, which we won a prize for in Cairo.
+Ned Mond, to give Neil Edmond his myspace name – as I would do scrupulously back in the early days of this blog in order to preserve people's anonymity from my millions of followers -–appears in the very first post I wrote here, and our friendship goes back even further.
+Above is a picture of us from 2002, him as Hamlet, me as Polonius, and Nigel Barrett as Claudius in Sulayman Al-Bassam's Al-Hamlet Summit, which we won a prize for in Cairo.
 Neil and I visited the pyramids of Giza on horseback, wobbling at a canter like a pair of Denholm Elliotts.
-You're never shown the back of the pyramids by the way, but they have a KFC.
+You're never shown the back of the pyramids on telly by the way, but they have a KFC.
 I think Nige and the musicians took a jeep.

 God literally bless them.